National Geography Bee

 The National Geography Bee Varsity & Junior Varsity Divisions Overview

 The National Geography Bee is a quiz competition for individual students, testing knowledge of the political, human, cultural, and physical geography of all parts of the world.
 For students competing in the Varsity & Junior Varsity Division, the National Geography Bee consists of two stages.
-The first, or Qualifying Stage, consists primarily of a 50 question multiple choice National Qualifying Exam, though an Online National Qualifying Tournament is also offered.
-The second stage is the National Championships, which will take place on Friday-Saturday, April 26-27, 2024 in Arlington, VA.
-The Online National Qualifying Tournament and the National Championships are both entirely buzzer-based quiz competitions.
+The first, or Qualifying Stage, consists either of a 50 question multiple choice National Qualifying Exam, or a National Geography Bee Regional event.
+The second stage is the National Championships, which will take place on Friday-Saturday, April 25-26, 2025 in Arlington, VA.
+Both the National Geography Bee Regional event and the National Championships are both entirely buzzer-based quiz competitions.

 Competition Format

 For students competing in the Varsity & JV Divisions, the National Geography Bee is a two-stage competition, consisting of the Qualifying Stage and the National Championships.
-The Qualifying Stage has two variants: the National Qualifying Exams and the Online National Qualifying Tournament.
+The Qualifying Stage has two variants: the National Qualifying Exams and the National Geography Bee Regional events.
 Students can also qualify for the International Geography Championships by competing in the National Geography Bee.

 1